vippsas/vipps-epayment-api/docs/api/Getting-Started.md

 -X GET
 ```

-To verify if a payment has been authorised by the user check the `authorised` property.
-If the user has instead chosed to reject the payment the `aggregate.cancelledAmount.value` will be equal to the `amount.value` originally specified in the Create Payment request.
+To verify if a payment has been authorised by the user check if the `state` property is marked `AUTHORISED`.
+If the user has instead chosed to reject the payment the `state` property will be  `TERMINATED`.

 The payment event log can be fetched as such: